ByPurify has researched everything you would want to know about air purifiers.

 Therefore:

-However, in as much as they’re troublesome, these types of ionic purifiers work best in commercialised industries.
+However, in as much as they’re troublesome, these types of ionic purifiers work best in commercialized industries.

 Therefore,

-If you’re looking for an inexpensive way to clear the smoke particles that fill up your room and house, then the ionic purifier is the best bet.
+If you’re looking for an inexpensive way to clear the smoke particles that fill up your room and house, then the ionic purifier is the best bet based on our air purifier reviews.

 However...

-The High-Efficiency Particulate Air Purifiers are purification technology productions that were used back in the day to remove radioactive pollutants to protect the World War soldier’s respiratory systems.
+The High-Efficiency Particulate Air Purifiers are purification technology productions that were used back in the day.

 Here's the best part: